 - Supply Chain Orchestration And Automation Limited Due To Complicated Shipping Data Structures.

-- Shipping Data Split In Two Parts, Financial And Operational, Impeding FinTech Solutions.
+- Shipping Data Split In Two Parts, Financial And Operational, Impeding both planning and FinTech Solutions.

 For more details about the poor state of shipment data, see my article, Poor Shipping Data Analytics – Here Are The 4 Reasons Impeding High Tech Visibility And Optimization.